EasyJet to defer delivery of 24 Airbus planes, hold shareholder meeting

 LONDON, April 9 (Reuters) - British airline easyJet EZJ.L on Thursday said it would defer the delivery of 24 Airbus AIR.PA jets and hold a shareholder meeting after the airline's founder Stelios Haji-Ioannou stepped up a disagreement over the airline's expansion plans.

-The move comes a day after Airbus announced plans to cut jetliner production after the coronavirus epidemic triggered aviation's worst industrial crisis and drastically reduced deliveries to cash-starved airlines.
+The move, which means easyJet won't take any planes in the 2021 financial year, comes a day after Airbus announced plans to cut jetliner production after the coronavirus epidemic triggered aviation's worst industrial crisis and drastically reduced deliveries to cash-starved airlines.

+But the announcement did little to quell Haji-Ioannou's anger with the company's board, as he threatened to write to the Financial Conduct Authority (FCA) over its relationship with Airbus.

-EasyJet's biggest shareholder Haji-Ioannou demanded on Wednesday a shareholder vote to remove two directors, as part of his battle to try to force the British airline to cancel an order for 107 Airbus planes .
+EasyJet's biggest shareholder, Haji-Ioannou has demanded a shareholder vote to remove two directors as part of his battle to try to force the British airline to cancel an order for 107 Airbus planes.
+EasyJet on Thursday confirmed it intended to hold a general meeting.

 The airline has been forced to ground its fleet due to travel restrictions in light of the spread of the coronavirus.

+In February easyJet said it would work with all suppliers to further reduce costs, well in advance of the latest escalation of the row with Haji-Ioannou, whose family owns a third of easyJet's shares and who even before the coronavirus crisis was a critic of easyJet's strategy to buy more planes.

-"Our industry is facing unprecedented challenges which require unprecedented action.
-As we have consistently said, we remain completely focused on improving short term liquidity and reducing expenditure across the business," easyJet Chief Executive Johan Lundgren said in a statement.
+"We remain completely focused on improving short term liquidity and reducing expenditure across the business," easyJet Chief Executive Johan Lundgren said, without referring to the easyJet founder in his statement.

-"I am pleased to announce that we have agreed with Airbus to amend our delivery schedule by deferring the purchase of 24 aircraft, providing a significant boost to our cash flow and a vast reduction to our near-term capex programme."
+He added that the move provided "a significant boost to our cash flow and a vast reduction to our near-term capex programme."

-The airline said it would defer the delivery of 10 aircraft deliveries in the 2020 financial year, 12 aircraft deliveries in 2021 and 2 aircraft deliveries in 2022.
+The airline said it would defer the delivery of 10 aircraft deliveries in the 2020 financial year, all 12 aircraft deliveries in FY21 and 2 aircraft deliveries in FY22.

 Exact dates for future deliveries of the deferred aircraft were still to be agreed, easyJet said.